kogakure/website-11ty-stefanimhoff.de/src/projects/stefanimhoff-v2/index.md

 My **website** and **blog** were relaunched in _April 2014_ with a **Responsive Design**.

-I build it with [Jekyll](http://jekyllrb.com/), later migrated to [Hugo](https://gohugo.io/), and automated the process with [Gulp.js](http://gulpjs.com/), optimized for various screen resolutions starting at a smartwatch up to desktop size.
+I built it with [Jekyll](http://jekyllrb.com/), later migrated to [Hugo](https://gohugo.io/), and automated the process with [Gulp.js](http://gulpjs.com/), optimized for various screen resolutions starting at a smartwatch up to desktop size.
 It uses SVG for the logo and all icons.
 It is speed optimized and passes Google’s Page Speed Insights Test with a full score.
 I provide a full Styleguide to see all variations possible for content elements.
 The source programming is available on [GitHub](https://github.com/kogakure/stefanimhoff.de-jekyll/).

 The fantastic Bonsai image was shot by _Norio Nakayama_ and provided with a CC license on [Flickr](https://www.flickr.com/photos/norio-nakayama/9156103138).